Guide to Tattoo Removal: Results from Lasers, Creams, and More

-With 45 million Americans having decided to get at least one tattoo, it stands to reason that some of those people would regret their decision to have ink placed upon their skin.
+With 45 million Americans have decided to get at least one tattoo, it stands to reason that some of those people would regret their decision to have ink placed upon their skin.
 A small percentage - approximately 5% - choose to cover up one regretful tattoo with a different style of body art, while 11% or so select laser tattoo removal instead.

 According to the American Society for Aesthetic Plastic Surgery, there were 15,745 non-surgical tattoo removal cosmetic procedures performed in 2017, not including surgical tattoo removals, nor those performed on a do-it-yourself basis.

 Although the common assumption is that young people in their late teens are the main ones getting tattoos, a Newsweek survey reports that 32% of the participants from 14 years of age to 29 had tattoos, while 45% of people aged 30 to 49 enjoyed some level of ink.
 Folks older than 50 with tattoos dropped to 28%.
 Even though 72% of the people who were surveyed said they didn't regret their tattoos, that still leaves a large portion of the population who may have thought twice about their artful decorations.
 As such, many tattoo recipients seek ways to get rid of their unwanted tattoos for good.

 According to Advanced Dermatology, the majority of the 600 people they surveyed who regretted their tattoos received those tattoos when they were under 20 years of age, or in their 20s.